jTitor/CursesSharp/README.md

 ![RainDemo](http://sushihangover.github.io/images/RainDemo.gif )

-## DOCUMENTATION
+## Library Structure

 CursesSharp consists of a .NET assembly (CursesSharp.dll) and a native wrapper shared library (DLL) which is linked with PDCurses (in Windows) or ncurses  (in Unix-like systems).
-This wrapper library is called CursesWrapper.dll  in Windows or libCursesWrapper.so in Unix or libCursesWrapper.dylib in OS-X. CursesSharp provides a bit cleaner
+This wrapper library is called CursesWrapper.dll  in Windows or libCursesWrapper.so in Unix or libCursesWrapper.dylib in MacOS.
+CursesSharp provides a bit cleaner
 API to curses than the original one, although function names remain unchanged for the most part.

 ![](http://sushihangover.github.io/images/UnicodeDemo.gif)

-### CursesSharp namespace contains several important classes:
+### Major classes in CursesSharp namespace:

 * Defs - contains constants from curses: attribute, color and key definitions as well as some macros (COLOR_PAIR, PAIR_NUMBER)